-Chair Way said there was a quorum with six of seven members in attendance.
-He asked if there were any corrections, comments, or a motion regarding the June 12, 2019 Planning Commission minutes.
+Chair Way asked if there were any corrections, comments, or a motion regarding the June 12, 2019 Planning Commission minutes.

 Commissioner Whitten said that she wants to make a substitution on page 35.
 I will read the correction, starting at the word "also": "concerns beyond the ownership of this applicant to the next property owner that is going to put 12 lodgers in there.
 This could create a trend that would be dangerous for the neighborhood."